Hatemhusnieh/can-of-books-forntend/README.md

 ```

 ```
-Name of feature: Resource Update a Resource
+Name of feature: Update a Resource

 Estimate of time needed to complete: 3 hours